durvalrafael/rdstation-js-integration/docs/rdstation_js_integration_devs.md

+# RD Station JS Integration

+This is a project to integrate any form with RD Station.
+Mainly, it posts information filled in the form to RD Station API, creating a new Lead Conversion.

+It uses Grunt JS Task Runner, Karma Test Runner, Jasmine Framework, Circle CI for continuos integrations and Amazon Cloudfront for the CDN.

+### Install
-In order to prepare your machine to make changes on RD Station JS Integration you must clone it's repository and run:
+In order to prepare your machine to make changes on RD Station JS Integration you must run:
 + `npm install`

 Now all the Grunt plugins have been installed and you can start to play with them.